 Educational activities

-Martijn has co-founded two courses in the MSc Technical Medicine, and is currently teaching two courses in the BSc MSC Technical Medicine and MSc Applied Physics of the TU Delft.
+Martijn has co-founded two courses and was teaching three courses in total in the BSc and MSc Technical Medicine.
+He is currently teaching one course in the MSc Applied Physics of the TU Delft.
 Martijn also was part of the program committee and mentor in the first AFRICAI Summer School, and part of the first Rotterdam Radiology AI course organized by the Dutch Radiology Society.
-He majorly enjoys working together with students and has (co-)supervised 43 students in interships and thesis projects.
+He enjoys working together with students and has so-far (co-)supervised 53 students in interships and thesis projects.

 Download my (slightly outdated) resumé .